tracel-ai/burn/CONTRIBUTING.md

 If you have an error related to `torch` installation, see [Burn Torch Backend Installation](./crates/burn-tch/README.md#Installation)

-Format and lint errors can often be fixed automatially using the command `cargo xtask fix all`.
+Format and lint errors can often be fixed automatically using the command `cargo xtask fix all`.

 ### Step 7: Submit a Pull Request